The City Council is finally reviewing the Draft State Street Master Plan next week on Tuesday, April 28!

 The closure was completed with inexpensive Quick-Build materials (e.g. moveable plastic bollards and minor street paint), in a classic example of what Strong Town's founder Chuck Marohn describes as a "small bet."
 However, due to the impermanent nature of these features, Santa Barbara's city council must determine to what extent the changes to State Street become permanent.

-If you're absolutely unable to show up in person, you can use the form above to submit a written public comment ahead of time.
-Please do so!
+Please use the button above to submit a written public comment now.
 The more positive comments supporting safe bike and pedestrian infrastructure, the better!

 Nonprofit focused on community engagement initiatives (eg. partnering with businesses and neighborhoods) as the Master Plan CREATESTATE evolves into the future.